-- More affordable: Was introduced at a lower price, despite coming with a build-in lens.
+- More affordable: Was introduced at a lower price, despite coming with a built-in lens.

 - More heavily discounted: Has been on the market for longer (launched in January 2017).

-Arguments in favor of the Leica CL (Typ 7323):
+Advantages of the Leica CL (Typ 7323):

 - Better video: Provides higher definition movie capture (4K/30p vs 1080/60p).